lenknerd/HomePage1/posts/jflqcd_body.md

 There are still a many difficulties with these models, especially relating to the fact that computers can only deal with a finite number of spatial points.
 Continuous space must be approximated by a "lattice" of points (hence Lattice QCD), like the grid of pixels on your computer.
 The more points, the more "realistic" the model looks, but at the expense of cost and complication.
-Lattice QCD researches innovate to push the boundaries of efficiency in these simulations, then also find the most powerful computers available to utilize in running the programs.
+Lattice QCD researchers innovate to push the boundaries of efficiency in these simulations, then also find the most powerful computers available to utilize in running the programs.
 Our simulations ran on hundreds or thousands of cores at supercomputers such as [Stampede at the Texas Advanced Computing Center](https://www.tacc.utexas.edu/stampede/).

 With these techniques, Lattice QCD has provided excellent predictions about properties of bound states of quarks and gluons, confirming that QCD is the right theory, and improving our understanding of how quarks and gluons make up the matter around us.